sonar-example-repos/webgoat.netcore/readme.md

 dotnet ./app/WebGoat.NET.dll --urls=http://localhost:5000
 ```

-The the WebGoat.NET website will be accessible at the URL specified with the `--urls` parameter: http://localhost:5000.
+The WebGoat.NET website will be accessible at the URL specified with the `--urls` parameter: http://localhost:5000.

-### 3. Run using a script
+#### 3. Run using a script
-The WebGoat.NET projects ships with scripts that allow you to conveniently run the web application.
-The following scripts are located in the the "script" directory in the root of the project:
+The WebGoat.NET project ships with scripts that allow you to conveniently run the web application.
+The following scripts are located in the "script" directory in the root of the project:
 - runInDocker.bat - Runs the application in a Docker container on Windows.
 - runInDocker.sh - Runs the application in a Docker container on Linux.
 - runLocal.bat - Runs the application locally on Windows.
 - runLocal.sh - Runs the application locally on Linux.

-## Known issues:
+### Known issues:

 1. The latest OWASP Top 10 is not covered.
 The uncovered vulnerabilities need to be added to the code base.
 2. Educational documents/trainings for any categories of the latest OWASP Top 10 are not available.